 Sophie Lou Jacobsen’s ‘Functional Art’ Is the Secret to Transforming Your Space

-And while these larger pieces certainly play a (big) part in dictating the look and feel of our homes.
-When it comes to creating an overall aesthetically pleasing space - particularity when working with a small or storage lacking situation - the devil can ultimately be found in the smallest of design details.
+While these larger pieces certainly play a large part in dictating the look and feel of our homes, when it comes to creating an overall aesthetically pleasing space - particularity when working with a small or storage lacking situation - the devil can ultimately be found in the smallest of design details.

 No one proves this point better than New-York based, multidisciplinary designer, Sophie Lou Jacobsen.
 With a design ethos and brand centred around beautifying items we might have traditionally hidden away, her namesake is focused on transforming the most ordinary - and traditionally boring - objects into functional pieces of everyday art.